chromium/chromium/docs/ui/android/dynamic_colors.md

 Semantic names are used to color the UI components that share the same meaning or role consistently throughout the application.
 For example, `default_icon_color` can be used almost anywhere to tint a primary icon.
 A list of common semantic names can be found in [semantic_colors_dynamic.xml](https://source.chromium.org/chromium/chromium/src/+/main:components/browser_ui/styles/android/java/res/values/semantic_colors_dynamic.xml;drc=c83636b34a3e3751c28b3e43af616226f5ea111c).
 Before we needed to support dynamic colors, semantic names were defined as `@color` resources that could reference other colors.
 Now that the colors need to reference attributes, it is not possible to continue using `@color`s because Android does not support referencing an `?attr` from a `@color`, so now we use `@macro`s or color state lists.

+UX mocks should contains semantic color names, and should be the level of detail eng needs to start implementation.
+Sometimes the semantic name may not exist in the code base yet, in which case it'll typically need to be mapped to both an adaptive baseline value and a color role attribute.
+Googlers can view [go/mapping-dynamic-colors-clank-mocks](go/mapping-dynamic-colors-clank-mocks) for more detailed steps of mapping colors from Figma mocks.

 #### Macros